awsdocs/amazon-ecs-developer-guide/doc_source/basic-service-params.md

       + **Minimum healthy percent**: Enter a lower limit for the number of tasks that your service must remain in the `RUNNING` state during a deployment\.
 Specify the number as a percentage of the desired number of tasks\.
 This number must be a whole number\.
       + **Maximum percent**: Enter an upper limit for the number of tasks that your service allows in the `RUNNING` or `PENDING` state during a deployment\.
 Specify the number as a percentage of the desired number of tasks\.
 This number must be a whole number\.

 1. For **Deployment circuit breaker**, choose the deployment circuit breaker logic\.
-For more information, see [Using the deployment circuit breaker](deployment-type-ecs.md#deployment-circuit-breaker)\.
+For more information, see [Deployment circuit breaker](deployment-circuit-breaker.md)\.

 1. On the **Deployments** page, complete the following steps\.